loganbek/streamline-tools/README.md

 2) Unzip the file into a streamLineTools folder.

-3) Go to "brave://extensions/" or "chrome://extensions/" in your favorite browser.
+3) Go to "chrome://extensions/" in your browser.

 4) Enable Developer Mode.